WithoutHaste/CraftingPrince/notes.md

 old notes indicate another overlapping wheel of material types, but let's leave that out for now

 we've sort of got four sections - metal, earth, animal, plant

+leaving the "transition" materials out of it for now, see if they are needed - their purpose is to increase the expense of changing materials, and to further complicate laying down a path of valid tiles